wp-plugins/affiget-mini-for-amazon/README.txt

 = Will AffiGet work with my WordPress theme? =
 Yes!
 AffiGet has been developed to work with any WordPress installation.
 You might be required to add some custom styling for the layouts to appear correctly should your theme have CSS code that conflicts.
 For starters we’ve made it fully compatible with the default WordPress themes.

-= What if I want a more control over how my review is presented? = Consider upgrading to [AffiGet Pro](http://affiget.com/ "Upgrade today!") -- a premium version of this plugin: it is designed to work with the free and wildly popular drag & drop layout management plugin [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/ "Install now!").
+= What if I want more control over how my review is presented? = Consider upgrading to [AffiGet Pro](http://affiget.com/ "Upgrade today!") -- a premium version of this plugin: it is designed to work with the free and wildly popular drag & drop layout management plugin [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/ "Install now!").

 == Screenshots ==